404NotFound-Error/Daily-Record/README.md

 changed the IP whitelist in the AWS console but forgot to save, i'm an idiot

 2026/1/4
 create a new Astro frontend cause a friend wanna write a blog with me
+read CSAPP p58-63